Slade: Wilderness years (1977–1980)

 Overall, Slade's American venture was seen as a failure, although the band felt improved and rejuvenated.
 The live success in many cities such as St. Louis, Philadelphia, and New York was not translated into US airplay, however, and the band returned to the UK at the beginning of 1977 to find that punk rock was the new popular style of rock and that they were largely forgotten and out of fashion.
 Chandler decided not to renew the band's contract with Polydor Records, instead signing them to his own record label, Barn Records.

 The band's first release with Barn Records was the single "Gypsy Roadhog", in January 1977.
 The track was performed on the children's show Blue Peter, but complaints arose due to supposed drug references and the record was subsequently banned by the BBC.
-This in turn led to the single's stalling at number 48 in the charts.
+This in turn led to the single's stalling at number 48 in the UK chart.
 The title of the subsequent album was taken from a piece of graffiti seen in London, and made reference to the band's current position in the public eye: Whatever Happened to Slade was released in March and failed to make any chart appearance in the UK.
 Chandler was reportedly disappointed in the material that Holder and Lea were writing, claiming that the album was not commercial enough, but despite its lack of mainstream success, the album was met with critical praise and support from the English punk movement of the time.
 Since their return to the UK, the band continued to tour but mainly in smaller venues such as universities and clubs.

 "Burning in the Heat of Love", released a month later, also failed to chart.
-In October, the band released an amalgamation of two Arthur Crudup songs, entitled "My Baby Left Me/That's All Right" as a tribute to the recent death of Elvis Presley.
+In October, the band released an amalgamation of two Arthur Crudup songs, entitled "My Baby Left Me/ That's All Right" as a tribute to the recent death of Elvis Presley.
 The single proved to be a moderate success, peaking at number 32 in the UK.
 Slade was unable to keep momentum for the next single, "Give Us a Goal", released in March 1978.
-Based on English football chants, it was intended to appeal to fans of the sport but failed to make any impact whatsoever, other than making the airplay-based charts of Radio Luxembourg and Manchester's Piccadilly Radio.
+Based on English football chants, it was intended to appeal to fans of the sport but failed to make any impact, other than making the airplay-based charts of Radio Luxembourg and Manchester's Piccadilly Radio.
 It has however been used in successful advertising campaigns in recent years.